 This task involves the selection and development of a biological performance tool that will be used to estimate and compare potential steelhead passage survival using fish passage concepts to be identified and refined in the feasibility study.
-In addition, compiling information on upstream steelhead migratory behavior based on LPD counts, San Clemente Dam counts (through 2015), and DIDSON data near the mouth of the river, will help identify the type, location, size, and timing of potential upstream fish passage facilities.
+In addition, compiling information on upstream steelhead migratory behavior based on LPD counts, San Clemente Dam counts (through 2015), and DIDSON data near the mouth of the river, will help identify the type, location, size, and timing of potential upstream fish passage facility components and the necessary coordination with existing downstream passage facilities.
 Additional information needs may be defined during the compilation and studies could be designed and implemented to provide such information.
 The proportion of the migrant population using each alternative and the estimated survival associated with new upstream pathways will determine the biological performance and contribute to the feasibility evaluation of fish passage concepts identified and developed in the study.